tsuru/tsuru/docs/installing/api.rst

         redis-server: <your-redis-server-with-port>

-Now you only need to start your tsuru api server:
+Now you only need to start your tsuru API server:

 .. highlight:: bash